ronin-rb/ronin-code-asm/README.txt

 == DESCRIPTION:

-Ronin ASM is a Ruby library that provides dynamic Assembly source code generation.
+Ronin ASM is a Ruby library for Ronin that provides dynamic Assembly (ASM) generation of programs or shellcode.

 Ronin is a Ruby platform designed for information security and data exploration tasks.
 Ronin allows for the rapid development and distribution